Sorting with Teams: Model

-Combining the production technology (\ref{e:yp_crude}) with the team quality function (\ref{e:team_quality}), the firm output function $y$ is:
+The production function $g$ is supermodular in team quality $q$ and firm type $z$.
+Team quality and the project are complements in production.
+Combining the technology (\ref{e:yp_crude}) with the team quality function (\ref{e:team_quality}), firm output $y$ is:

-The firm output function is a submodular function in worker and firm type.
-The marginal product of worker $x_1$ is defined as:

-When a worker is less skilled, so less likely to know how to solve a problem, expected output decreases.
-The marginal product of every worker exclusively depends on the skills of their coworker and the firm they work with.
-That is, the model is set up so that the marginal product only depends on peer effects.

-Our specification of technology nests standard one-to-one assignment models with positive and negative sorting.
+Firm output is a submodular function in worker and firm type.\footnote{This technology nests one-to-one assignment models with positive and negative sorting.
 If the distribution for team quality $q$ is exogenous, sorting between teams and firms is positive.
-As in \citet{Becker:1973}, high quality teams work on the most valuable projects.
-On the other hand, absent firm heterogeneity, $z=\bar{z}$, sorting is negative.
-Low and high skill workers form teams, as discussed in \citet{Grossman:2000} and \citet{Legros:2002}.
+High quality teams work on the most valuable projects.
+On the other hand, absent firm heterogeneity, $z=\bar{z}$, sorting is negative in the case of two workers, or $m=2$.
+Low and high skill workers form teams.} The marginal product of worker $x_i$ is:

+When a worker is less skilled, that is, less likely to know how to solve a problem, output decreases.
+The marginal product of every worker depends only on the skills of their coworker and the firm they work with.

 \textbf{Assignment}.
-An assignment function prescribes for every worker both a coworker to work with and a firm to work for.
-Formally, an assignment is a probability measure $\pi$ over workers, coworkers and firms.
-Given a distribution of workers $F_x$, a distribution of coworkers $F_x$, and a distribution of firms $F_z$, the set of feasible assignment functions is $\Pi := \Pi(F_x,F_x,F_z)$ which is the set of probability measures $\pi$ on the product space $X \times X \times Z$ such that the marginal distributions of $\pi$ onto $X$ and $Z$ are equal to $F_x$ and $F_z$ respectively.
-Feasibility of an assignment function is thus equivalent to labor market clearing, or all workers and firms are sorted.
+An assignment prescribes for every worker coworkers to work with and a firm to work for.
+Given a distribution of workers $F_x$ and a distribution of firms $F_z$, the set of feasible assignment functions is $\Pi := \Pi(F_x,\dots,F_x,F_z)$ which is the set of probability measures $\pi$ on $X \times \dots \times X \times Z$ such that the marginal distributions of $\pi$ onto $X$ and $Z$ are equal to $F_x$ and $F_z$ respectively.
+Feasibility of an assignment function is equivalent to labor market clearing, that is, all workers and firms are sorted.